onkar-2006/MANOJAVAM_the_health_predictor/README.md

 ## Model Architecture

-- **Heart disease Prediction**: Logistic Regression with an accuracy of 90%.
+- **Heart disease Prediction**: Logistic Regression with an accuracy of 98 HUGGING FACE LINK-https://huggingface.co/onkar2006/heart_disease_prediction_model/blob/main/heart-attack-prediction-351a75.ipynb%.
 - **Diabetes Prediction**: Random Forest Classifier with an accuracy of 99%.
 The models utilize scikit-learn for implementation and are trained on a dataset with over 5,000 samples.